 If children complain and pick at their food, do not talk to them during these times WHILE they are complaining.
 Instead, engage with someone else at the table, simply ignoring their complaints and criticisms of the food.
 When your child begins to talk without complaint or begins eating, engage and talk to them freely.

-Don’t worry if they go to bed hungry a few nights.
+Don’t worry if they go to bed hungry for a few nights.
 All will be okay.
 They will readily survive an occasional night here and there without an evening meal.

 Instead, you must trust that the natural learning processes of nature will begin to take hold in the days ahead.
-When your children learn that there will be no fights over food, and that no other options are available after a meal, the hunger that they experience eventually becomes a powerful teacher and instructor.
+When your children learn that there will be no fights over food and that no other options are available after a meal, the hunger that they experience eventually becomes a powerful teacher and instructor.
 They will learn to eat what is offered MOST of the time.
 Simply don’t sweat the other times, as they will grow fewer and farther apart.

 As a reminder, the guidelines outlined in this article will eliminate and reduce symptoms of picky eating.
 If your son or daughter is exhibiting more serious symptoms consistent with a possible eating disorder, you must obtain a professional evaluation and possible intervention.